 NIKE REDUCES EMISSIONS WHILE GROWING SALES

 The main takeaway from the 2012-13 Nike Sustainability Report, released last week, is that the Beaverton, OR sports apparel giant has made major strides in energy efficiency.
-Here’s the most telling, even stunning, stat: In FY ’13 Nike reduced carbon emissions by 3% across the whole value chain vs. its FY ’11 baseline, while revenue grew 26% over the same period.
+Here’s the most telling, even stunning, stat: In fiscal year ’13 Nike reduced carbon emissions by 3 percent across the whole value chain vs. its FY ’11 baseline, while revenue grew 26 percent over the same period.
 Nike also:

 Surpassed targets on water-efficiency goals with contract factories that manufacture footwear.
-Factories used 23% less water per unit in FY ’13 compared to FY ’11.
+Factories used 23 percent less water per unit in FY ’13 compared to FY ’11.

 Pushed factories to meet the standards set out in the Sourcing & Manufacturing Sustainability Index Nike released in FY ’12, which elevated sustainability, including labor and environmental metrics as an equal performance measure, alongside quality, cost and delivery (my emphasis).
 Through FY ’13 68 percent of contract factories were rated bronze or better on the index.
 Nike’s FY ’20 target is to only source from contract factories reaching bronze or better.

 Nike still has a ways to go, sustainability-wise, as it relates to its supply chain (is striving for Bronze really the Nike way?
-Shouldn’t they be going for 100% Gold by 2020?) but they are moving in the right direction.
+Shouldn’t they be going for 100 percent Gold by 2020?) but they are moving in the right direction.

 HOW THE NFL DRAFT COULD SOLVE OUR CARBON PROBLEM